omni-us/jsonargparse/DOCUMENTATION.rst

     os.chdir(cwd)
     shutil.rmtree(tmpdir)

-This yaml could be parsed as follows:
+This YAML could be parsed as follows:

 .. doctest:: omegaconf